 To find out the details of changes in an update definition, click on the Release Notes for the Attack Types.

 In addition, irrespective of the model, you can change the behavior for new patterns from the ADVANCED > System Configuration page:

 Another consideration in such patterns is the tradeoff between security and availability.
 A very strict pattern could block all on* events but that could block genuine inputs like one=xyz which is not an XSS attack.

 That said, a pattern is also available to block all inputs which resemble on followed by 3 to 16 characters (along with all the other anti-evasion constructs).
-As you can see, this is a stricter pattern but could lead to false positives in some remote cases (e.g. an input which has onerous followed directly by an = sign).
+As you can see, this is a stricter pattern but could lead to false positives in some remote cases (e.g. an input which has onerously followed directly by an = sign).

 The ideal scenario is of course to fix to the code.
-However this becomes infeasible when the source code is not available, or there is lack of expertise or resources to fix the code.
+However this becomes infeasible when the source code is not available, or there is a lack of expertise or resources to fix the code.
 The Barracuda Web Application Firewall rulesets and other advanced features provide a highly robust remediation mechanism against such application layer attacks without requiring any source code modifications.